Best Plate Carriers | Military, Law Enforcement, Budget

 What should I attach to my plate carrier?

 This can be quite a debate.
-Some say to carry as much ammo as you can fit, while other more seasoned military operators will say to carry 3 mags on the plate carrier and have one in the gun.
-Both are correct answers, depending on what your primary mission is.
+Some say to carry as much ammo as you can fit, while other, more seasoned military operators will say to carry three mags on the plate carrier and one in the gun.
+Both are correct answers, depending on your primary mission.

-For someone in more of a generalized ground combat role, then having upwards of 6 magazines on your plate carrier makes sense.
+For someone in a more generalized ground combat role, having upwards of 6 magazines on your plate carrier makes sense.
 For those operating in top-tier military units, their missions are much more specialized, allowing them to be more streamlined with few magazines.

 For the average guy looking to defend their home and being prepared for more common threats such as violent riots and other homeland attacks, 3 mags across the front of your plate carrier are plenty, but that’s just my personal opinion.